collective/collective.recipe.backup/README.rst

 ``additional_filestorages``
     Advanced option, only needed when you have split for instance a ``catalog.fs`` out of the regular ``Data.fs``.
-    Use it to specify the extra
+    Use it to specify the extra filestorages.
-    filestorages.
-(See explanation further on).
+    (See `Advanced usage: multiple Data.fs files`_).

+``alternative_restore_sources``:
+    You can restore from an alternative source.
+Use case: first make a backup of your production site, then go to the testing or staging server and restore the production data there.
+See `Alternative restore sources`_

 ``backup_blobs``
     Backup the blob storage.
 This requires the ``blob_storage`` location